GHADY-MATTA/gallery/README.md

-adde the pages file to ypur htdocs react folder in my-app uploadphoto and the storephoto.php / fetchphotos.php directly inside htdocs
+Add the pages file to ypur htdocs react folder in my-app uploadphoto and the storephoto.php / fetchphotos.php directly inside htdocs